Scalable adaptive algorithms for next-generation multiphase flow simulations: Methods

-~\eqnref{eq:condnCahn} states that we need to reduce Cahn in the element, which has all the nodes marked as +1 after thresholding and -1 after extra dilation.
-This is analogous to the view in the uniform mesh, except we are looking at element by element rather than nodes. (~\Algref{alg:elemCahn})
+~\eqnref{eq:condnCahn} states that we need to reduce Cahn for the element that has all the nodes marked as +1 after thresholding and -1 after extra dilation.
+This is analogous to the view in the uniform mesh, except we are processing element-wise rather than node-wise. (\Algref{alg:elemCahn})

-Our approach relies heavily on the number of erosion and dilation steps, a hyper-parameter that controls the identified regions.
-To prevent a very small region of local $Cn$, we further perform erosion and dilation on the elemental $Cn$ vector (~\Algref{alg:dilateCahn}).
-This is done by first converting the elemental $Cn$ vector to the nodal $Cn$ vector and performing the subsequent erosion and dilation steps on the nodal vectors, as previously discussed.
-The erosion steps ensure that all the very small zones of reduced $Cn$ are removed.
-Similar to erosion, we perform more dilation steps than erosion.
-The dilation steps pad the region of local $Cn$ elements.
-These padded elements serve as a potential candidate that would contain the key features of interest till the next level of local $Cn$ identification is performed.
-We note that padding the elements does not increase refinement as the refinement is only performed at the interface.
-Even if the pure phase region (away from the interface) gets the decreased $Cn$, no refinement is triggered as we refine only near the interface.
-Once we have identified the elements for reducing the local $Cn$, we then proceed to refine the regions of the interface marked by $|\phi|<\delta$.
-We note that the mesh is refined only in the region near the interface, even on the elements with reduced Local $Cn$.
+Our approach depends on the number of erosion and dilation steps - a parameter that controls the identified regions.
+To prevent very small regions of local $Cn$, we further perform erosion and dilation on the elemental $Cn$ vector (\Algref{alg:dilateCahn}).
+This is done by first converting the elemental $Cn$ vector to the nodal $Cn$ vector and performing the subsequent erosion and dilation steps on the nodal vectors.
+This serves a two-fold purpose.
+First, it removes the local island of small $Cn$ that can hinder the solver convergence.
+Secondly, the extra dilation steps help to pad the surrounding regions.
+This relaxes the need to perform region detection every timestep.
+Once we have identified the elements for reducing $Cn$, we refine the regions of the interface marked by $|\phi|<\delta$.

-The overall complexity of the proposed approach still scales as $\mathcal{O}(N)$ per dilation and erosion step, which is of the same complexity as with the uniform case.
-Thus, even without neighbor information, we are able to achieve the same asymptotic complexity.
-Although we only demonstrate the algorithm deployment for octree-based meshes, this can also be extended for any other class of unstructured meshes.
+The overall complexity of the proposed approach still scales as $\mathcal{O}(N)$ per dilation and erosion step, the same as the uniform case.
+Although we only demonstrate the algorithm deployment for octree-based meshes, this can be extended for any other class of unstructured meshes.
 The algorithm proposed relies on efficient ~\mvec{} operations, which also form the core kernel for FEM operation.
-Thus, it can be applied to any unstructured FEM code without any major changes to the framework and does not rely on any additional data--structure like neighbors information, which can be difficult to get in the case of unstructured meshes.
-Furthermore, although we have demonstrated the applicability of the algorithm to identify the regions with only two levels of local $Cn$, it can be easily extended to multi-level $Cn$.
-Each level of $Cn$ will have its own set of numbers of erosion and dilation steps.
+Thus, it can be applied to any unstructured FEM code without major changes to the framework.
+Furthermore, the same algorithm can be extended to detect multiple levels of $Cn$ - each with its own set of numbers of erosion and dilation steps.